MicrosoftDocs/appcenter-docs/docs/push/faq.md

 **How should I handle sensitive payload in push notifications?**

 All notifications are delivered to target devices by the platform's PNS.
-When a notification is sent to App Center Push, it is processed and passed to the respective PNS.
+When a notification is sent to App Center Push, it's processed and passed to the respective PNS.

 All connections, from the sender to the App Center Push to the PNS, use HTTPS.